 Climate: Tropical monsoon with rainy season from June to October, and dry season from November to May.

-Languages: Khmer (official) spoken by more than 95 percent of the population; some French still spoken in urban areas; English increasingly popular as a second language
+Languages: Khmer (official) spoken by more than 95 percent of the population; some French still spoken in urban areas; English is the major second language.

 Government Type: Multi-party democracy under a constitutional monarchy